urban-it/data_mining_algorithms/README.md

 ## What is this?

-This is collection and collaboration of several scripts from people for data analysis algorithms.
+This is the collection of our algorithm and its modules for data analyses

 ## List of Algorithms